At A Glance

 The Mountains-to-Sea Trail

-• Is North Carolina’s longest marked footpath
+• The MST is North Carolina’s state trail and longest marked footpath

 • Climbs both the tallest mountain peak and the highest sand dune in the Eastern United States